 Stone Hill Winery: At 1100 Stone Hill Hwy., Stone Hill was originally started in 1847.
 Today it is a successful winery that offers tastings and tours through the historic wine cellars.
 I enjoyed my tasting.
 The Chambourcin, a little lighter medium-bodied red with black current, cherry notes, and Norton varietals were excellent reds as was the Port made with Norton red wine.
 Norton is the official State grape.
 Their’s is a mix of fruit, spice and oak.
 Their Vintage Restaurant offers a great dining experience in the old horse stables.
 It features many German specialties including Sauerbraten, one of my favorites.

 OakGlenn Vineyards & Winery, at 1104 Oak Glenn Place, has wonderful views of the Missouri River below.
 They had a good Cabernet Sauvignon and a very good Norton.
 They have a large tasting room, with a large covered porch and a large outdoor stage with seating.
 There are music events in the summer months and during Octoberfest on weekends in October.

 Tin Mill Brewing Company, in Hermann at First and Gutenberg: Here you can tour the brewery and taste their beers which include seasonals in addition to the regular line of beers, wheat beers and pilsners.
 The Oktoberfest beer is dark and very malty.
 Food is also available on the premises.

-To stay, there is the Inn at the Hermannhof, and the Alpenhorn Gasthaus which offers four-course Wine Country Dinners and nightly Chocolate and Wine Cellar Rendezvous.
+To stay, there is the Inn at the Hermannhof, and the The Vallet House (formerly Alpenhorn Gasthaus) which offers four-course Wine Country Dinners and nightly Chocolate and Wine Cellar Rendezvous.
 The Hermann Hill Inn is a luxury boutique hotel with 20 suites and cottages.
 I understand that all are very good.